 Maggie Wollner has served as an associate head of the upper division at Avenues: The World School, a PK-12, co-ed, day school in New York City, since 2016.
 Since joining Avenues in 2012 as a founding middle grades science teacher and head of grade eight, she has also taught upper grades biology and served as the STEAM cohort leader for grades 11 and 12.
 She began her career in education as a Teach for America corps member in Tulsa, Oklahoma.
 Maggie received an A.B. degree from Harvard University in history and science, with a secondary concentration in the classics.

-Ray Wright has taught biology, forensic science, and leadership; coached freshman soccer; and run freshman orientation since 2011 at Landon School, a boys day school for grades 3-12 in Bethesda, Maryland.
-He will assume the role of sophomore dean this fall.
+Ray Wright has worked at Landon School, a boys day school for grades 3-12 in Bethesda, Maryland, since 2011.
+While there he has taught biology, forensic science, and leadership; coached freshman soccer; run freshman orientation; and hosted an annual leadership summit.
+He is the sophomore dean and director of upper school ethics, service, and leadership.
 He was previously a director at an experiential education organization, running medical and law programs for high school students and various inquiry-based programs for elementary students.
 He holds a Master of Education in Teaching and Curriculum from Harvard University Graduate School of Education and a Bachelor of Arts in Biology from Boston University.